Biogas: Dangers

-Biogas can be explosive when mixed in the ratio of one part biogas to 8–20 parts air.
-Special safety precautions have to be taken for entering an empty biogas digester for maintenance work.
-It is important that a biogas system never has negative pressure as this could cause an explosion.
-Negative gas pressure can occur if too much gas is removed or leaked; Because of this biogas should not be used at pressures below one column inch of water, measured by a pressure gauge.
+Biogas forms an explosive mixture with air at concentrations between approximately 6% and 22% by volume.
+To eliminate this hazard during maintenance, empty digesters must be properly ventilated, cleared of gas, and monitored before entry.
+Crucially, the system must be designed and operated to prevent negative pressure, which can draw air in and create an explosive atmosphere.
+This is ensured by technical controls, such as automatic shut-off devices, not merely by avoiding a specific minimum pressure.

 Frequent smell checks must be performed on a biogas system.
 If biogas is smelled anywhere windows and doors should be opened immediately.
 If there is a fire the gas should be shut off at the gate valve of the biogas system.